openflighthpc/nodeattr-server/docs/routes.md

 Update an existing `cluster` by `id` or "fuzzy id".
 The `id`/"fuzzy id" in the request route MUST match the body.

 The `level_params` are merged into the existing values instead of doing a replace.
 This is a deviation from the `JSON:API` specifications.
-An existing `level_params` key can be unset by specifically setting them to `null`.
+An existing `level_params` keys can be unset by specifically setting them to `null`.

 The `name` MAY be changed with this request, but it will result in the "fuzzy id" changing for both itself and any dependent `nodes` and `groups`.